 VSEC’s segments are not especially high-flying organic growers but they are fairly stable, recession resistant, and require little operating capital.
 Historically the company has used the cash generated from its segments to make acquisitions that complement its core competency in maintenance, repair, and overhaul services.
 Most recently, the Aviation Group has had strong growth through the recent acquisition of 1st Choice Aerospace.
 We expect there will be continued focus on growing the Aviation Group with the new CEO, John Cuomo, having a strong background in aerospace distribution.
 Overall, VSEC has strong, stable cash flow generating ability with modest growth prospects and sells for a very attractive price relative to its earning power (~5x expected 2019 adjusted net earnings and 6x on an EV/EBIT basis).

 Carvana was a new investment in 2019.
 It has a very impressive track record as it expands its lead in online used car sales.
-We wrote an in-depth piece on the company in December which was selected as the large cap winner in SumZero’s Top Stocks for 2020 (link) and was later featured in Barron’s (link).
+We wrote an in-depth piece on the company in December which is in the Appendix at the end of the letter.
+It was selected as the large cap winner in SumZero’s Top Stocks for 2020 (link).

 Dropbox was the other addition to the Portfolio during 2019 and has recently become a more full position.
 We may do an in-depth write-up on the investment thesis soon so will only provide a brief summary.